In this post, I will try to clarify the doubts around Azure AD.

 You get privilege identity management – ability to elevate admin permissions only for the period of time its required.

-You get MDM auto enrolment (auto enrol Azure Ad joined devices to MDM solution) and Enterprise State roaming (Synchronize user and application settings in a secure and controlled manner).
+You get MDM auto-enrolment (auto-enroll Azure Ad joined devices to MDM solution) and Enterprise State roaming (Synchronize user and application settings in a secure and controlled manner).